 Inspiring: Stewards connect with the individuals they lead, but they also feel connected to an elevated, inspirational purpose.
 In today’s chaotic world, inspirational leadership is quickly becoming a “strategic imperative.”

 LEADERSHIP CHALLENGE: Do you agree with Covey’s trust and inspire approach to leading?
 If so, what steps will you take to demonstrate stewardship in your workplace?

 Brandon Rouse leads a diverse and growing team of professionals well-versed in the challenges facing healthcare today.
 Headquartered in Oklahoma City, OK, Brandon’s experienced team represents various technological and innovative medical solutions.
-RX Medical is a direct distributor of Zimmer Biomet.
+ZB RX Medical and RX Medical are direct distributors of Zimmer Biomet.